Les Wexner: Political activities

-Wexner hosted a fundraiser in 2012 for Mitt Romney and donated $250,000 to Restore Our Future, Romney's super PAC.
-In 2015, Wexner donated $500,000 to the Right to Rise USA super Pac that supported the 2016 presidential campaign of Jeb Bush.

-The Columbus Dispatch reported on September 14, 2018, that Wexner had renounced his affiliation with the Republican Party due to changes in its nature.
+George W. Bush appointed Wexner to serve in the Honorary Delegation to accompany him to Jerusalem for the celebration of the 60th anniversary of the State of Israel in May 2008.
+Wexner hosted a fundraiser in 2012 for Mitt Romney, and also donated $250,000 to Restore Our Future, Romney's super PAC.
+In 2015, Wexner donated $500,000 to the Right to Rise USA super PAC that supported the 2016 presidential campaign of Jeb Bush.
+The Columbus Dispatch reported on September 14, 2018, that Wexner had renounced his affiliation with the Republican Party, which he had been supporting since his college days, due to changes in its nature.